josuttis/belleviews/README.md

 # Belle Views for C++

-Belleviews - A library of C++ views that just works.
+Belleviews - A library of C++ views that just works for all basic use cases as expected.

 Belleviews are easier to use, more robust, and cause less unexpected compile-time and runtime errors